Michael Monroe: Hanoi Rocks (1979–1985)

-Hanoi Rocks was a band that Monroe and his friend, guitarist Andy McCoy, had thought of, but because McCoy was in the Finnish punk band Pelle Miljoona Oy, he told Monroe to start the band without him.
-From the very first Hanoi line-up only one member (besides Monroe) remained, rhythm guitarist Nasty Suicide, who would stay in the band until 1985.
-Andy McCoy left Pelle Miljoona Oy and joined Hanoi Rocks in 1980.
-McCoy also brought bassist Sami Yaffa with him.
-The band later recruited drummer Gyp Casino.
+Monroe and his guitarist friend Andy McCoy came up with the idea for the band Hanoi Rocks, but since McCoy was already playing in the Finnish punk band Pelle Miljoona Oy he told Monroe to start the band without him.
+At one stage, Monroe had auditioned to be the bassist for Pelle Miljoona Oy, and while the audition had gone well the band ultimately chose bassist Sami Yaffa.
+But when Andy McCoy left Pelle Miljoona Oy and joined Hanoi Rocks in 1980 he brought Yaffa with him.
+The band later recruited drummer Gyp Casino and Nasty Suicide, the latter staying in the band until 1985.

-The band released their first album in 1981 titled Bangkok Shocks, Saigon Shakes, Hanoi Rocks, with most of the songs written by McCoy.
-The album was produced by Andy McCoy and Michael Monroe, who were known as "The Muddy Twins."
+In 1981 Hanoi Rocks released their first album titled Bangkok Shocks, Saigon Shakes, Hanoi Rocks, with most of the songs written by McCoy.
+The album was produced by McCoy and Monroe, who were known as "The Muddy Twins."

-In 1982 Hanoi Rocks moved to London and released their second studio album Oriental Beat, which the band later dismissed as a failure, stating that the album was mixed badly by the producer Pete Woolcroft.
-After the album's release, the band fired drummer Gyp Casino and hired Nicholas Dingley, better known as Razzle.
-Later that year, the band released Self Destruction Blues, which had Razzle on the cover, but he didn't play on the album because it was actually a compilation of old singles.
+In 1982 Hanoi Rocks moved to London and released their second studio album, Oriental Beat.
+The band later deemed the release a failure, stating that the album was mixed badly by the producer Pete Woolcroft.
+The band later fired drummer Gyp Casino and hired Nicholas Dingley, better known as Razzle.
+Later that year the band released Self Destruction Blues, and although it had Razzle on the cover he didn't play on the album since it was actually a compilation of old singles.
 The tour for the album took the band to Asia for the first time.

-The following year, the band released Back to Mystery City.
-In 1984, the band began working with producer Bob Ezrin and started on their fifth studio album Two Steps from the Move, which was the first recording deal that would introduce them to US markets.
+In 1983 the band released Back to Mystery City.

+In 1984 the band began working with producer Bob Ezrin on their fifth studio album Two Steps from the Move, which was the first recording deal that would introduce them into US markets.
 The original title of the album was Silver Missiles and Nightingales, but this was changed before release.